|Height: 6.02||Born: Dunwoody, GA|

 |Birthdate: 1985-06-10||Years: 5 CGY / 5 CFL|

 Calgary signed Jackson as a free agent on May 13, 2009.
 He was signed as an undrafted free agent by the National Football League’s Oakland Raiders on Apr.
 28, 2008 and released on Aug.
 14.

-In his third season with the Stampeders, Jackson played in 12 regular-season games — making a dozen starts at weak-side linebacker — as well as the West Division semifinal.
-Jackson tallied 32 tackles, including one tackle for loss, while recovering one fumble for 23 yards.
+In his third season as a Stampeder, Jackson played in 12 regular-season games as well as the West semifinal.
+Jackson tallied 32 tackles, one tackle for loss, while recovering one fumble for 23 yards.
 He added one special-teams tackle.
 Jackson’s best game was a seven-tackle performance Sept.
-9 at Edmonton.
-That contest included his 150th career tackle.
+9 at Edmonton in which he also recorded his 150th career tackle.

 In his second season with the Stampeders, Jackson started all 18 regular-season games at outside linebacker as well as the West final.
 He posted 61 tackles including a team-high six tackles for loss.
 Jackson doubled his rookie-season total by recording six sacks and added one interception, four pass knockdowns, two forced fumbles and three fumble recoveries, including a fumble return for 41 yards and a touchdown during the July 1 season-opener against Toronto.
 He also added seven special-teams tackles.
 During the season, Jackson posted five or more tackles on six separate occasions, including three straight to end the season.
 Jackson had a pair of two-sack games, on Aug.
 7 and Aug.
 27, both against BC.
 He made his first career interception on Oct.
 1 against Montreal.